ondicastillo/Data-Analysis-Housing-in-Ames-Iowa/Regression-Diagnostics-.md

 Interpretation:

-The higher the correlation coefficient between the predictor and the price of housing, the better the linear regression fits.
+The higher the correlation coefficient between the predictor and the price of housing, the better the fit of the linear regression.
 I.E, in Figure 4 the correlation is very close to 0, thus, the data points are scattered and clustered and don’t appear to follow a linear trajectory.

 Furthermore, in Figure 5 the linear relationship is also not sufficiently good since the points become scattered towards the end.